 Times & Temperatures

 Tri-tip requires about 30 minutes per pound of beef at 225°F to be cooked to a medium-rare internal temperature of 130-135°F (54-57°C).
-This gives us a smoke time of about 90 minutes for a 3lb cut of tri-tip, but this time will vary depending on factors like the size of your tri-tip roast, your preferred level of doneness, and even your pellet grill’s performance.
+This gives us a smoke time of about 90 minutes for a 3lb cut of tri-tip, but this time will vary depending on factors like the size of your tri-tip roast, your preferred level of doneness, and even the quality of your pellet grill.

 When gauging the internal temperature of your tri-tip, always use a digital meat thermometer.
 While some people swear by judging on texture or even appearance, a thermometer is the best way to guarantee the best results.